HGVSnomenclature/VarNomen/_bg-material/numbering.md

 ### RNA reference sequences

-nucleotide numbering for a RNA reference sequencing follows that of the associated coding or non-coding DNA reference sequence; nucleotide r.123 relates to c.123 or n.123.
+nucleotide numbering for a RNA reference sequence follows that of the associated coding or non-coding DNA reference sequence; nucleotide r.123 relates to c.123 or n.123.

 *	in a non-coding RNA reference sequences nucleotide numbering is r.1, r.2, r.3, ..., etc. from the first to the last nucleotide of the reference sequence.
 *	in a coding RNA reference sequences nucleotide numbering is based on the annotated protein isoform, the major translation product, following that of a coding DNA reference sequence [_see coding DNA reference sequence_](#DNAc).